-IMPCRIANI The following financial information contains only a summary of the information in the financial statements of the Bank and the Group for the financial year ended 31 December 2020 (the full financial statements) and the Directors' Statement of the Bank.
-The financial information does not contain sufficient information to allow for a full understanding of the results and state of affairs of the Bank and the Group.
-For further information, the full audited financial statements, the Independent Auditor's Report on the full audited financial statements (including the list of directors) should be consulted.
-These are available on the Bank's website at www.UOBgroup.com/investor-relations/financial/group-annual-reports.html
+The following financial information contains only a summary of the information in the financial statements of the Bank and the Group for the financial year ended 31 December 2020 (the full financial statements).
+The financial information does not contain sufficient information to allow for a full understanding of the results and state of affairs of the Bank and of the Group.
+For further information, the full audited financial statements and the Independent Auditor's Report on the full audited financial statements should be consulted.
+These are available on the Bank's website at www.UOBgroup.com/investor-relations/financial/group-annual-reports.html.